 Roumani is derived from the word for pomegranate in Arabic -- ramman.

-I love cutting open pomegranates, admiring them and then emptying them, seed by seed.
+I love cutting open pomegranates, and emptying them, seed by seed.
+(I can do this for hours.)

 I love Arabic calligraphy and Arabesque patterns